 As senior students, you are expected to analyse the question and construct a personal and logical response to it.
 Repeating the question back at the marker as a thesis statement does not demonstrate an understanding of the question, module, or text.
 Instead, such a response demonstrates that you have a limited understanding of both.

-Let’s take a gander at the 2016 HSC question for Module C:
+Let’s look at the 2021 HSC question for Module A:

 Don’t be vague or use low modality words and expressions in your thesis.

 Students have it drilled into them that “they know nothing” or “don’t have the experience” to say things with certainty.
 This is said to stop students making broad sweeping statements about human existence or genres of writing, but it must not apply to your understanding of the text.

 Let’s have a look at the 2020 HSC Module A question to see what we mean:

 In textual conversations, the later text is often seen as a shadow, lacking the originality and power of the earlier.

 To what extent is this statement true of the two prescribed texts you have studied in Module A?